 8:57 a.m.
 An operations report for Metro Transit was included in the Committee packet.
 Charles Stewart, Executive Director Metro Transit, provided a summary of the report for the Committee, noting that service is slowly returning to pre-pandemic levels.
 He noted that a service adjustment is scheduled for November.
 Commissioner Moore asked what baseline the Agency is seeking to achieve.
 Mr. Stewart stated that the Agency is in the process of trying to determine the new "baseline", as ridership has significantly changed since the pandemic, and there have also been significant changes, due to the workforce shortages.
 Chair Windmiller stated that she commends Mr. Stewart for his efforts to "right size" transit services, and asked if the Board will receive a report, prior to any final decisions.
-Mr. Stewart stated that yes, the Board will be briefed, prior to any decisions.
-Commissioner Simmons stated that he would like to commend Mr. Stewart and Ms. Fulbright for their hard work, and for working with Ken Sharkey (SCCTD) regarding transit service issues.
+Mr. Stewart stated that he would like to commend Mr. Stewart and Ms. Fulbright for their hard work, and for working with Ken Sharkey (SCCTD) regarding transit service issues.